huntflow/api/en/dicts.md

 Name | Type | Description
  --- | --- | ---
- id | number | Stage identifier
+ id | number | Stage ID
- type | string | Status type (user – made by a manager, trash – system stage 'declined') order | number | Sort order name | string | The name of a stage removed | date+time | If stated means that the stage was deleted.
-The stage is saved only as a history of candidate workflow.
+ type | string | Status type (`user` – made by a manager, `trash` – system stage `rejected`) order | number | Sort order name | string | The name of a stage removed | date+time | If stated means that the stage was deleted.
+The stage is saved only as a history of a workflow on a candidate.
 The candidate can’t be transfered to this stage.

 <a name="applicant_sources"></a>